tensorflow/swift/proposals/ImplicitCopyWarnings.md

 ## Introduction

-The Swift for TensorFlow compiler splits imperative tensor code into multiple programs that run on separate devices and occasionally send each other data.
-Since the splitting and sending happen implicitly, the compiler can generate programs with performance bottlenecks that the user does not expect (e.g. a program that sends data from the GPU to the CPU and then halts all GPU computation until the CPU processes the data and sends it back to the GPU).
-To address this problem, Swift for TensorFlow introduces implicit copy warnings that warn the user when data gets copied between devices.
-See the "Performance Predictability" section of [Graph Program Extraction] for more information.

-Currently, these warnings are very noisy.
+Currently, implicit copy warnings are very noisy.
 For example, [this simple model] produces [these warnings].
+(See the "Performance Predictability" section of [Graph Program Extraction] for more information about implicit copy warnings).

 I propose that we clean up the warnings as follows:
 1. Emit no warnings for data transferred while the program is starting (e.g. training data being copied to the GPU) or ending (e.g. final weights being copied to the CPU).
-The current implementation might already intend to not warn for these, but [the example] above demonstrates a lot of warnings at the beginnings of partitioned functions.
+[The example] demonstrates a lot of warnings at the beginnings and ends of partitioned functions.
 2. Within the program, only warn when data makes a round trip from one device to another device and back again.

-Since the round-trip-rule might be hard to implement, I also propose that we initially implement a simple heuristic that approximates the round-trip-rule to try it out: Warn for all transfers from the host to the accelerator, but do not warn for any transfers from the accelerator to the host.
+Since the round-trip-rule might be hard to implement, I also propose that we initially implement a simple heuristic that approximates the round-trip-rule:
+Warn for all transfers from the host to the accelerator, but do not warn for any transfers from the accelerator to the host.

 Since all round trips involve a transfer from the host to the accelerator, the heuristic catches all transfers that the round-trip-rule catches.